s-barrah/encrypt-decrypt-library/README.md

 # encrypt-decrypt-library

-Multi-level Encryption Library for encrypting strings and big integers into unique tokens, safe for use in URL paths and queries.
+Simple Encryption Library for encrypting strings and integers into unique tokens, safe for use in URL paths and queries.
+Supports 64bit signed and unsigned big endians.

 ## Install
 ```bash